 - Investigate the reason your life insurance claim was denied

 - Pursue payment of your life insurance claim in court

 Laws prohibit life insurance companies from denying people coverage on the grounds of race, religion, gender, etc., but there are legal reasons why a life insurance company can deny someone a policy in NY.
-Medical conditions, dangerous hobbies, and a poor driving history are all things that could cause an insurance company to see covering someone as too much of a risk.
+Medical conditions, dangerous hobbies, and poor driving history are all things that could cause an insurance company to see covering someone as too much of a risk.

 In most cases, it can take a life insurance company between 30-60 days to process a claim in NY.
 If you are the beneficiary of a life insurance policy, it is in your best interest to file a claim as soon as possible following the covered person’s death.
 An experienced life insurance lawyer can assist in making sure that your claim is filed correctly.

 WHAT HAPPENS WHEN A LIFE INSURANCE CLAIM IS DENIED?

 If you’ve filed a life insurance claim that was denied, you will receive a letter from the insurance company with an explanation.
 Next, you have the option to contest the rejection.